towerofnix/scratch-api-unofficial-docs/api/proxy.md

 # `/proxy/` API

-The proxy API contains many utilities, generally returning content likely to be modified frequently.
+The proxy API contains many utilities.
+The code for each endpoint under the proxy API interacts with the old Scratch API system; essentially, the proxy API is used for parts of the Scratch API which haven't yet been migrated.

 ### `GET /proxy/featured`